OwenMcGirr/SwitchifyKeyboardScanLib/README.md

 ```

 ### 2. KeyboardSwitchifyLink
-Use this class to capture and broadcast your keyboard's layout to Switchify:
+Use this class to broadcast your keyboard's layout and visibility to Switchify:

 ```kotlin
 class YourKeyboard : ViewGroup {